chenyinl/code-challenge/README.md

 5. Insufficient Logging & Monitoring - The database will log the user activities, if the database is offline, the error will be in the standard PHP error log.

+6. If the log in fails, the UI will delay extra 3 seconds for the user has to wait some extra time to try again.

 ## Install
 Clone the repo into the server.